Hamburg: Music

 The city was a major centre for heavy metal music in the 1980s.
-Helloween, Gamma Ray, Running Wild and Grave Digger started in Hamburg.
+Helloween, Gamma Ray, Running Wild, and Grave Digger started in Hamburg.
 The industrial rock band KMFDM was also formed in Hamburg, initially as a performance art project.
 The influences of these and other bands from the area helped establish the subgenre of power metal.

-In the late 90s, Hamburg was considered one of the strongholds of the German hip-hop scene.
-Bands like Beginner shaped Hamburg's hip-hop style and made the city a serious location for the hip-hop scene through songs like "Hamburg City Blues."
-In addition to Beginner, several successful German hip-hop acts hail from Hamburg, such as Fünf Sterne Deluxe, Samy Deluxe, Fettes Brot and 187 Strassenbande.
+In the late 1990s, Hamburg was considered one of the strongholds of the German hip-hop scene.
+Bands like Beginner shaped the city's hip-hop style and made it a serious location for the hip-hop scene through songs like "Hamburg City Blues".
+In addition to Beginner, German hip-hop acts from Hamburg include Fünf Sterne Deluxe, Samy Deluxe, Fettes Brot, and 187 Strassenbande.

 Hamburg has a vibrant psychedelic trance community, with record labels such as Spirit Zone.

 Festivals and regular events

 Hamburg is noted for several festivals and regular events.
-Some of them are street festivals, such as the gay pride Hamburg Pride festival or the Alster fair (German: Alstervergnügen), held at the Binnenalster.
+Some of them are street festivals, such as the LGBT pride Hamburg Pride festival or the Alster fair (German: Alstervergnügen), held at the Binnenalster.
 The Hamburger DOM is northern Germany's biggest funfair, held three times a year.
 Hafengeburtstag is a funfair to honour the birthday of the port of Hamburg with a party and a ship parade.
 The annual biker's service in Saint Michael's Church attracts tens of thousands of bikers.
 Christmas markets in December are held at the Hamburg Rathaus square, among other places.
 The long night of museums (German: Lange Nacht der Museen) offers one entrance fee for about 40 museums until midnight.
 The sixth Festival of Cultures was held in September 2008, celebrating multi-cultural life.
 The Filmfest Hamburg — a film festival originating from the 1950s Film Days (German: Film Tage) — presents a wide range of films.
-The Hamburg Messe and Congress offers a venue for trade shows, such hanseboot, an international boat show, or Du und deine Welt, a large consumer products show.
-Regular sports events—some open to pro and amateur participants—are the cycling competition EuroEyes Cyclassics, the Hamburg Marathon, the biggest marathon in Germany after Berlin, the tennis tournament Hamburg Masters and equestrian events like the Deutsches Derby.
+The Hamburg Messe und Congress offers a venue for trade shows, such hanseboot, an international boat show, or Du und deine Welt, a large consumer products show.
+Regular sports events—some open to pro and amateur participants—are the cycling competition EuroEyes Cyclassics, the Hamburg Marathon, the biggest marathon in Germany after Berlin, the tennis tournament Hamburg Masters, and equestrian events like the Deutsches Derby.